Department of Justice is now the Department of Communities and Justice. Find out more >

 It is a good idea to take a friend or relative to mediation with you, for support if you can.
 When

-You can only be represented by a lawyer with the court’s permission if you are using the small claims procedure.
-If you have been given permission and you are represented by a lawyer, your lawyer must attend the mediation at court.
+You can only be represented by a lawyer with the Court’s permission if you are using the small claims procedure.
+If you have been given permission and you are represented by a lawyer, your lawyer must attend the mediation.
 If you want a lawyer, you will have to

 one yourself.
 For more information about finding a lawyer, see